-If you want to ensure you have some adult company and mates for your child/ren around, you could book a single parent ski holiday either over the holidays or just after.
-If you are first time skiers, this will be an amazing experience for you and the kids, and might turn into a joint new hobby.
+To ensure you have adult company and playmates for your child/ren on holiday, you could book a single parent ski holiday.
+If you are first time skiers, this will be an amazing experience for you and the kids, and might turn into a joint new hobby for years to come.
 It also means you get to meet lots of single mums and dads, and can start building a support network.
-And your children, aside from having instant friends in the group, will see that there are many other families in the same situation as them.
+And your children, aside from having instant friends in the group, will be able to see that there are many other families in the same situation as them.
 This will help build your children’s confidence after divorce or the loss of a parent.

 4. Sharing Christmas with an ex

 If you have an ex and one that is involved in his/her kids’ lives, you will probably share Christmas.
 This can be painful, especially if your kids go off to their dad’s (or mum’s) on Christmas Day or Boxing Day.
 Whatever your arrangements over the kids are, you need to think about your kids’ happiness at seeing their other parent.
 And look at the bright side: You might get out of cooking a roast for hours, have time to clean up the mess left by your own celebrations with the kids, get some well-deserved sleep and best of all: You get some me-time.

 Sharing the kids at Christmas can work really well as it gives both parents quality time with the kids and little time for the blues.
 You just need to approach it with a positive mindset.
-And if you alternate years and do not have the kids at Christmas one year, why not go on a solo holiday?
+And if you alternate years and do not have the kids at Christmas one year, why not go on a holiday for single travellers?
 You could have fun with other adults in the same or similar situation.